araobp/sensor-network/README.md

 #### Base board prototype #2

 This prototype uses PIC16F1825.
-It costs around $3, much cheaper than A*duino, but it requires one hour for soldering components onto the universal board.
-I have made three boards so far (it means I spent three hours to make them).
+It costs around $3, much cheaper than A\*duino, but it requires one hour for soldering components onto the universal board.
+I have made five boards so far (it means I spent five hours to make them).

 ![prototype2](./doc/prototype2.jpg)